-- 14 days ans 13 nights to which a few extras days could be added to your convenience.
-Please advise when booking.
-The basic tour suggests 1 night in Delhi at the beginning and 1 night at the end of the tour (in order to balance the tour the best possible way), 1 night in Mandawa, 1 night in Bikaner, 2 nights in Jaisalmer (if you like you can sleep a night in the desert), 1 night in Jodhpur, 2 nights in Udaipur, 1 night in Pushkar, 2 nights in Jaipur, 1 night in Agra, 1 night in Delhi
+- The suggested itinerary is of 14 days ans 13 nights : 1 night in Delhi at the beginning and 1 night at the end of the tour (in order to balance the tour the best possible way), 1 night in Mandawa, 1 night in Bikaner, 2 nights in Jaisalmer (if you like you can sleep a night in the desert), 1 night in Jodhpur, 2 nights in Udaipur, 1 night in Pushkar, 2 nights in Jaipur, 1 night in Agra, 1 night in Delhi

-- The tour starts from Delhi to Agra or from Delhi to Mandawa depending on your preference.
+- A road trip starting from Delhi to Agra or from Delhi to Mandawa depending on your preference.